 The breadth and depth of DSS's available and used by councils varies across the management domains with a tendency towards environmental and catchment based tools.
 The development of this directory has been funded by an Envirolink tools grant.
 The project has been supported by Regional and Unitary Council Special Interest Groups.

-Supporting information is also provided to users via the menus to the right, to understand definitions used, the types of DSS’s and their potential applications.
+Supporting information is also available to users via the menus to the right, to understand the definitions used, the types of DSSs, and their potential applications.

-A Suggestion Box is also provided to allow Users to suggest other tools and case studies to include in the directory, or to suggest improvements.
+A Suggestion Box is available to allow ongoing input from Users to suggest other tools and case studies to include in the Directory, or to suggest improvements to the Directory.

-Currently the DSS’s provided are weighted towards bio-physical parameters such as land and water.
-This is due in some degree to the historic and recent focus on these issues by Councils.
-The aim is to further populate the Directory with more DSS’s from other management domains and outcome areas.
-If you have any other ideas please got to the Suggestion Box.
+Currently the DSSs provided are weighted towards bio-physical parameters such as land and water.
+This is due in some degree to the historic and recent focus on these issues by councils.
+The aim is to further populate the Directory with more DSSs from other management domains and outcome areas.
+If you have any other ideas, please use the Suggestion Box.

-Future additions: A developing list of other DSS's that could be added to the directory in future - please check this out to guide your suggestions
+Future additions: An active list of other DSS's that could be added to the directory in the future please check this to guide your suggestions